-Howard University Department of Public Safety (HUDPS) provides the Annual Security Report and Annual Fire Safety Report in compliance with the Disclosure of Campus Security Policy and Campus Crime Statistics Act, 20 U.S.C. §1092(f), also known as the (Clery Act) Jeanne Clery Disclosure of Campus Security Policy and Crime Statistics Act.
+Howard University Department of Public Safety (HU DPS) provides the Annual Security Report and Annual Fire Safety Report in compliance with the Disclosure of Campus Security Policy and Campus Crime Statistics Act, 20 U.S.C. §1092(f), also known as the (Clery Act) Jeanne Clery Disclosure of Campus Security Policy and Crime Statistics Act.

 The primary purpose of the Clery Act is to share information with the community by providing guidelines and clear expectations for campuses to report crimes, provide campus safety policies and procedures and provide prevention education.
 It is the policy of the Howard University Department of Public Safety to work towards fostering a safe and secure environment on our campuses for current and prospective students, faculty, staff, and visitors.
 The policies disclosed in this report focus on where to report crimes and other emergencies are occurring on or off-campus; security of and access to campus facilities; crime prevention information; and a variety of other relevant policies.

-The sworn members of HUDPS work internally with many of the University's offices and departments and externally with outside agencies to gather and report the information contained herein.
-HUDPS is responsible for preparing and ensuring that this information is accessible to members throughout the University community.
-By October 1^{st,} the Annual Security Report and Annual Fire Safety Report are typically published for the general public's viewing.
-However, in response to the Global COVID-19 Pandemic, the Department of Education extended this year's ASR distribution deadline for colleges and universities to December 31, 2020 to complete the Annual Security & Fire Reports.
-The campus community is notified of the availability of the Report.
+The sworn members of HU DPS work internally with many of the University's offices and departments and externally with outside agencies to gather and report the information contained herein.
+HU DPS is responsible for preparing and ensuring that this information is accessible to members throughout the University community.
+By October 1st, the Annual Security Report and Annual Fire Safety Report are published for the general public's viewing.